coderefinery/git-intro/guide.md

 can be really valuable to be able to search through the history of a project efficiently to find when bugs were introduced or when something changed and why.
-Also show that `git blame` and `git show` are available on GitHub and GitLab.
+Also show that `git annotate` and `git show` are available on GitHub and GitLab.

-When discussing `git blame` and `git bisect` the "when" is more important than "who".
+When discussing `git annotate` and `git bisect` the "when" is more important than "who".
 It is not to blame anybody but rather to find out whether published results are affected.

 Discuss how one would find out this information without version control.